Spotify deletes R. Kelly songs from its own playlists as part of new 'hateful conduct' policy

 Spotify, the biggest streaming music service in America, will remove R. Kelly's music from its playlists as part of a new hate content and hateful conduct policy, the company said Thursday.

-The embattled R&B star's songs will still be available on Spotify, but the service will no longer "actively promote" his music in its owned-and-operated and algorithmic playlists, such as Discover Weekly.
+The embattled R&B star's songs will still be available on Spotify, but the service will no longer "actively promote" his music in its owned-and-operated and algorithmic playlists, such as RapCaviar and Discover Weekly.

 "We don't censor content because of an artist's or creator's behavior, but we want our editorial decisions — what we choose to program — to reflect our values," the company said in a statement.

+A spokesman for the company would not comment on other artists whose music might be affected by the new policy.

+The rapper known as XXXTentacion, who has been accused of beating up his pregnant girlfriend, was reportedly also pulled from Spotify's influential curated playlists, which typically appear on the front page of the app.
+(NBC News has not independently verified his removal.)

-Spotify's new rules around hate content and hateful conduct state in part:
+Spotify's new rules around hate content and hateful conduct, developed in partnership with groups like the Southern Poverty Law Center and the Anti-Defamation League, state in part:

 "When an artist or creator does something that is especially harmful or hateful (for example, violence against children and sexual violence), it may affect the ways we work with or support that artist or creator."

-A spokesman for the company said "Our policy at this time is to not actively promote artists we feel are not in line with our values.
+The company spokesman said: "Our policy at this time is to not actively promote artists we feel are not in line with our values.
 We will not be removing their catalogs."
-He did not elaborate, but said "this policy will evolve over time as we move forward."
+He did not elaborate, but added, "This policy will evolve over time as we move forward."

-The spokesman also would not comment on other artists whose music might be affected by the new policy.
+R. Kelly's label, RCA Records, did not immediately respond to a request for comment.

-Last August, Spotify said it would take down or review the music of dozens of white supremacist artists, according to a report by Vice News.
+Spotify has in the past taken action against content it considers hateful.
+The service said last August that it would take down or review the music of dozens of white supremacist artists, according to a report by Vice News.

-R. Kelly has long been the subject of accusations and rumors that span the gamut from bizarre to potentially criminal.
-He reportedly wed the late R&B singer Aaliyah in 1994, when she was just 15 and widely described as his protégé.
-The marriage was apparently later annulled.
+R. Kelly has long been the subject of accusations and rumors that run the gamut from bizarre to potentially criminal.
+He reportedly wed the R&B singer Aaliyah in 1994, when she was just 15 and widely described as his protégé.
+The marriage was apparently later annulled, and she died in a plane crash in 2001.

 Breaking News Emails